Far Beyond Driven: Music and lyrics

 "I was a rambunctious child.
 None of it is regrettable, lyrically.
 You can look back at your lyrics and snicker.
 I'll always do, whether I'm embarrassed over it, or whether I'm embarrassed over it, or whether I'm embarrassed over it.
 You can tell growing spurts and pains and where you were in life, so I don't know.
 Strength fucking Beyond Strength is the old puffin' the chest up, 'look at us now,' we're as cute as [we're] fucking extreme."

 Speaking about the song "5 Minutes Alone", drummer Vinnie Paul said:

 "The story behind this song is we were opening for Megadeth, and there was a guy that was flipping us off the whole show and so we stopped the show.
 And I was like, 'Listen, in case you haven't noticed there's 18,000 people who really dig what we're doing.
 You're the only one doing that stupid shit without even having to egg the crowd on.'
 Ten guys just jumped the guy and beat the shit out of him.
 His dad called the manager after all the lawsuits and this and that, and basically said, 'Give me five minutes with that Phil Anselmo guy.
-I want to whup his ass.'"
+I want to whup his ass.

-Anselmo explained the meaning behind the song "Becoming", saying:
+Anselmo explained the meaning behind the song "Becoming":

 "The most popular heavy metal bands in the world at that time were, in my estimate and definitely all of our estimates, playing the game. ...
 They had reached this pinnacle; now they were kind of tapering off and writing more commercial stuff, whereas we realized our strong point, once again, was sticking to heavy metal and making it as heavy as our style would allow.
 Therefore, with 'Becoming,' it is what it says.
 We were becoming.
 Honestly, we had arrived."